How to Deal With an Aggressive Toddler – 3 Calming Steps

 3 Steps to Handling Aggression in a Toddler

-1. Start by responding to any aggressive incident with connection.
+- 1. Start by responding to any aggressive incident with connection.

 The message you send with this response is, I SEE you, I HEAR you.
 Instead of rushing in to teach a stern lesson, be present to the truth of who your child is—a little human who is doing exactly what they need to grow.

-2. Drop a Flag
+- 2. Drop a Flag

 Flag drops are all about getting in and getting out, so the art of brevity is paramount.
 I recommend making flag-drop communications less than five words: “That must stop.”
 “Gentle.”
 “Hands are not for hitting.”

 If you drone on about the lesson, your child will feel as if connection has been shut down; they sense you do not understand where they are.
 As soon as they catch a whiff of lack of understanding from you, the door to co-operation slams shut because that is how the attachment brain works.
-This shuttering of co-operation is what Austrian psychoanalyst Otto Rank called “counterwill.”

 The time for teaching the lesson is later, when everyone, including yourself, is calm.
 Only then, after you have created a sense of connection, can you enter in with some teaching and cultivating of good intentions for next time.

-3. Invite Softness and Tears
+- 3. Invite Softness and Tears

 When a young child has gone on an aggressive attack, the way to bring them back to a place where they can be calmed is to dance them to their tears.
 Yes, your job is to help your child cry.

-Over time, the more practise your child gets with the loop of mad to sad, the better they will be at self-regulating and the more successful they will be at avoiding the aggressive behavior altogether.
+Over time, the more practice your child gets with the loop of mad to sad, the better they will be at self-regulating and the more successful they will be at avoiding the aggressive behavior altogether.

 If you are growing an orchid child, this settling may take longer—even five years or more—as the orchid child has more intense feelings to cope with and must have a more mature brain before you see evidence of its prowess with self-regulation.